IBM-Cloud/Bluemix-ServiceBroker/README.md

 * [Contact Information](#contact-information)

 # Bluemix and Brokers
+If you have already looked at [IBM Bluemix](http://ibm.com/bluemix) and Service Brokers, you will have noticed that there are different flavors of both Bluemix and of broker.
+So let's take a look at them.

 ## Bluemix Public vs. Bluemix Dedicated and Bluemix Local
 [IBM Bluemix allows to run applications on Cloud Foundry](https://console.eu-gb.bluemix.net/docs/overview/whatisbluemix.html).
 It comes in three flavors: Bluemix Public provides a shared cloud infrastructure whereas Bluemix Dedicated is a customer-specifc dedicated cloud.
 Lastly, Bluemix Local is a private cloud in the customer data center.
 Because of the delivery model the individual user privileges differ which may impact what kind of service brokers can be added to Bluemix.